 Shinichi Sekizawa's screenplay is more fantasy-oriented, centering on an Eastern princess (a descendant of aliens) marked for assassination, and written to appeal to a broader audience than the previous films.
 Honda said to the late Guy Tucker, "When I make a monster film, I never think that it will be for children.
 I want to imagine and express a story [to a wide audience], but it's always children who are the most interested."
 While the other monsters are portrayed fairly de rigueur during the most of the film, they suddenly become anthropomorphic, "I don't think that monsters should be comical characters, the audience is more entertained when [the monsters] strike fear in the hearts of the [human] characters."
 But, despite this, Honda effortlessly sweeps the audience into the story, with assured and swift direction.

 Then, there’s the star of the film.
 Perhaps the most inspired creature the studio ever conceived, King Ghidorah was the idea of scenarist Sekizawa, who only described the monster as having "three heads, two tails, and a metallic roar like a bell."
 Akira Watanabe, whose sketches combined the mythical Yamata-no-Orochi from Japanese legend and traditional Chinese Dragons, were faithfully brought to life by the prosthetic crew in Toho’s Visual Effects Department, designed the realization of King Ghidorah.
-Early on, the triple threat was conceived to be a menacing crimson, while gold was favored by visual effects director, Eiji Tsuburaya.
+According to legend, the triple threat was conceived to be a menacing crimson, while gold was favored by visual effects director, Eiji Tsuburaya.
 In color publicity photos after the suit was completed, he was painted blue, with red, gold, and blue-striped wings, but it was decided that blue would become problematic with Blue Screen matte process.
 There've been many conflicting stories concerning this, and no definitive answer, so far.
 Regardless, the interplanetary invader created such an impact on audiences, that it has since remained one of the most popular monsters ever created by Toho.